ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

     1. Variables represented with standardized measurement units;
     1. Absence of any noise in the time series.
 * Regarding data labeling:
-    1. Fully automated from simulation results (including transient periods).
+    1. Fully automated labeling from simulation results (including transient periods).

 The main limitations of this method are:

 1. Use of a single phenomenological model in OLGA associated with a single well;
 1. Use of a simplified simulation strategy.
-Example: hydrates were simulated using a valve with a linear closing percentage;
+Example: hydrate formation simulated using a valve with a linear closing percentage;
 1. As some of the variables were not included in the simulations, all their values are considered missing in all the simulated instances.

 #### Method Relating to Hand-Drawn Instances